Keto Chocolate Chip Cookies

 - If you prefer thicker cookies, refrigerate the dough for 45 minutes.

-- Do not over-bake the cookies as they continue to cook as they cool down.
+- Do not over-bake the cookies, as they continue to cook as they cool down.
+Once the edges are firm, they are done.

-- If you enjoy your cookies loaded with evenly dispersed chocolate chips, mix half the chocolate chips in the batter and reserve the other half for the top.
+- If you enjoy your cookies loaded with evenly distributed chocolate chips, mix half the chips into the batter and reserve the other half for the top.
 Also, consider removing the cookies from the oven around the 8-minute mark and adding a few more on top.

 Storage instructions